neighbortrader/FoodBoardApp/README.md

 ## Language Support

-We support english, german and spanish!
+We support english, german and spanish.

 ## How to build the project